 In terms of potential Aboriginal Archaeological sites - there is nothing to indicate that any part of the land is likely to have significance as an archaeological site.
-The land which is to be used for the erection of new buildings and hardstand areas have been used extensively for the past few decades for the uses associated with the industrial nature of development of the land - including the standing and loading of vehicles and the storage or materials.
+The land which is to be used for the erection of the enclosures for the plant is located within the existing footprint of the development on site.